leireg12/lab2-git-markdown/readme.md

    Explain, in plain text, what does it mean.

-   It means that you added a new file that is still not commited to the main repository and that you can add it.
+   It means that you added a new file that is still not commited to the main repository and that you can add it to be able to commit it later.

 6. **add** the new file to the repository (see [course book 4.4.3](https://faculty.washington.edu/otoomet/info201-book/git-basics.html#git-basics-working-adding)).